mikedilger/mosaic-spec/docs/core_tags.md

     This must be at least 3.
 * `[3:]` - The value, which is at most 253 bytes long.

-Rationale

-* While for some tag types a length could be inferred, this is not true in general.
-Applications are not required to recognize every tag type to look up its known length or method of length calculation.

-Some tag types start with padding in the value in order to better align their data.

 |Tag|
 |---|